JohnTelford/mkdocs_01_03_2023/docs/company.md

 ---
-slug: company
 title: Company
-authors: jmt
-tags: [About, JohnTelford.com, LLC]
 ---

 # Company

-> I am the sole proprietor of *JohnTelford.com LLC* technology consulting company, working with client  development projects for more that 30 years.
+I am the sole proprietor of JohnTelford.com LLC technology consulting company, working with client  development projects for more that 30 years.

 ---